 - Do You Have the Soft Skills That Contribute to Success in Online Learning?
 Students who are successful in online courses usually have the following skills:

 - comfort participating in online class discussions and providing feedback

 - interest in and curiosity about new technologies

-Cooperative education is a process that draws upon community resources to expand students’ learning outside the classroom.
+Work-based learning is a process that draws upon community resources to expand students’ learning outside the classroom.
 It offers students the opportunity to blend classroom theory with planned, supervised field experience in areas relating to their career choices.
-They work with a cooperative education coordinator, faculty member and employer to identify and develop specific skills and learning goals to be gained through the encounter.
+They work with a faculty member and employer to identify and develop specific skills and learning goals to be gained through the encounter.

 Students work on paid, or in some cases, unpaid training assignments while integrating specific periods of on-campus study with employment.

 Students may be able to apply their current job experience, if related to a career choice, toward a certificate or degree.
-Cooperative education experience may substitute for some coursework to meet personal needs.
-For more information on Cooperative Education, students should contact their faculty adviser.
+Work-based learning experience may substitute for some coursework to meet personal needs.
+For more information on Work-Based Learning, students should contact their faculty advisor.